 For a guide on deploying your own TURN server on a Ubuntu server, see the below link: https://github.com/steveseguin/vdo.ninja/blob/master/turnserver.md

 The benefits of a turn server include Increased security when actively used (less chance of IP leaking) and better network compatibility.
 Without a TURN server, about 10% of remote guests will not be able to connect with each other.
 In some cases, at the cost of added latency, a TURN server can also provide better video quality by means of forcing TCP data transfer.

-I do offer a basic TURN server for OBS.Ninja users, but it is costly to operate and maintain.
-Deploying your own can offer better reliability and it frees up potential resources for other OBS.Ninja users.
+I do offer a basic TURN server for VDO.Ninja users, but it is costly to operate and maintain.
+Deploying your own can offer better reliability and it frees up potential resources for other VDO.Ninja users.
 Please do not abuse it.